wshi9124/BK-Fish-Market/README.md

 ######
 When a user first enters the site, the Rails backend will check if there is a session.
 If there is, it will automatically log the user in and navigate the user to the appropriate route.
 ######
 The home page features a carousel.
-The first page of the carousel has the welcome message.
+The first page of the carousel has a welcome message.
 If a user is not logged in, it will say "Welcome to B&K Fish Market".
 However, if they are logged in, it will say 'Welcome ${user_name}'.
 The second page of the carousel has the discount code for free shipping.
 The third page has a link to navigate the user to the About Us page.

 <img width="500" alt="Screen Shot 2022-10-03 at 3 19 38 PM" src="https://user-images.githubusercontent.com/104730743/193691309-0a6f4c55-ba09-4411-9a20-5247adebead5.png">